 The answer to your question is, "It varies."
-Each motion for post-conviction relief involves different facts, different people, and different courts.
+Each motion in post-conviction process involves different facts, different people, and different courts.
 Accordingly, each motion takes a different amount of time to complete.
 To learn more about the relief process and how a criminal defense attorney can help you keep it moving, keep reading.

 General Timeframe for Post-Conviction Relief